-For purposes of this Plan and the Developer's Guide, the cumulative amount of both Federal and State 9% Credits MHDC can allocate for any calendar year shall be known as the "Annual 9% Credit Authority."
+For purposes of this Plan-QAP and the Developer's Guide, the cumulative amount of both Federal and State 9% Credits MHDC can allocate for any calendar year shall be known as the "Annual 9% Credit Authority."
 Developments applying for an allocation under the Annual 9% Credit Authority receive what is commonly known as the "9% Credit."
-The 9% Credit includes any 70% present value credit and any 30% present value credit for qualified existing buildings, which also will use the 70% present value credit.
+The 9% Credit includes any seventy percent (70%) 70% present value credit and any 30%thirty percent (30%) present value credit for qualified existing buildings, which also will use the 70%seventy percent (70%) present value credit.

-The total amount of Federal 9% Credit available in any one year is specified by the Code in §42(h)(3)(C), and is known as the "State Housing Credit Ceiling."
+The total amount of Federal 9% Credit available in any one year is specified by the Code in $\S_42(h)(3)(C)7$ and is known as the "State Housing Credit Ceiling."
 The State Housing Credit Ceiling is generally equal to the sum of the following:

-- Per Capita Credits.
-Calculated based on the state population and the per capita rate set by the IRS. - b.
-Carry Forward Credits.
-Should MHDC be unable to allocate all allotted 9% Credits in any one year, the unused credits will be carried forward for allocation in the succeeding year. - c.
-Returned Credits.
-Credits that are returned from developments that received an allocation in previous years may be made available for allocation in the year the credits are returned or in the succeeding year. - d.
-National Pool Credits.
-If MHDC is able to allocate the entire amount of Federal 9% Credits available in any one year, Missouri may receive additional credits from the pool of credits returned by other states ("National Pool"), if available.
+- 1. Per Capita Credits: Calculated based on the state population and the per capita rate set by the IRS. - 2.
+Carry Forward Credits: Should MHDC be unable to allocate all allotted 9% Credits in any one year, the unused credits will be carried forward for allocation in the succeeding year.

+- Returned Credits: Credits that are returned from developments that received an allocation in previous years may be made available for allocation in the year the credits are returned or in the succeeding year. - 4.
+National Pool Credits: If MHDC is able to allocate the entire amount of Federal 9% Credits available in any one year, Missouri may receive additional credits from the pool of credits returned by other states ("National Pool"), if available.

 The State LIHTC was established by the State Act, which provides that any development eligible for a Federal LIHTC allocation is eligible for a State LIHTC allocation.
-State LIHTC up to an amount equal to seventy percent (70%) of the available and authorized Federal LIHTC allocation amount may be authorized under this Plan.
+State LIHTC up to an amount equal to seventy percent (70%) of the available and authorized Federal LIHTC allocation amount may be authorized under this PlanQAP.
 The amount of State LIHTC authorized for a development cannot exceed the Federal LIHTC amount authorized.
 For any given development, MHDC shall determine, in its sole discretion, the amount of State LIHTC (if any) necessary for the financial feasibility of the development and shall make allocations of State LIHTC based on that determination.